nwubni/Daily-Thoughts/README.md

 ## Project Availability

-Updates will be available when this trivial project goes live Click the following link to see sample screenshots https://github.com/nwubni/Daily-Thoughts/wiki
+Updates will be available when this trivial project goes live Click the following link to see sample screenshots of how the development progresses https://github.com/nwubni/Daily-Thoughts/wiki

 ## Opinion